I am Professor of Politics and Director of the Centre for the Study of Democracy (CSD) in the School of Social Sciences.

 Antonin Lacelle-Webster, 'The political and democratic challenge of hope: Theorizing political hope from the standpoint of democratic theory', University of British Columbia.

 Azucena Morán, 'Democracy at the Margins: Defining, Assessing and Institutionalising Subaltern Collective Action', Institute for Advanced Sustainability Studies, Potsdam

 Congratulations to my doctoral students who recently defended their theses...

 Emmeline Cooper, 'Pension Funds, Sustainable Investing and the Promise of Innovative Corporate Governance'

-I am Chair of the Research Committee of Participedia, a global network and knowledge platform for democratic innovations, including research groups at the Universities of British Columbia and Harvard.
+I am an international collaborator (previously Chair of the Research Committee) of Participedia, a global network and knowledge platform for democratic innovations, including research groups at the Universities of British Columbia and Harvard.
 The network is currently funded by SSHRC (Canada), with earlier research on practitioner engagement funded by the ESRC Imagine Connected Communities consortium.

-Secondly, I am combining my interests on democratic theory and institutional design with environmental politics on a book project tentatively titled Designing Democracy for the Long Term.
-This will investigate the drivers of democratic myopia and potential institutional remedies.
+I recently published Can democracy safeguard the future? with Polity which combines my interests in democratic theory, institutional design and long-term policy challenges such as climate politics.
+The book investigates the drivers of short-termism in democratic systems (democratic myopia) and potential institutional remedies.
 This research feeds into and is informed by my work as Chair of the Foundation for Democracy and Sustainable Development.